CurtisBarogla/PHPLock/README.md

 ## 6. Token Pool

-Token pool is the component allowing to handle the management of Lock token over resources.
+Token pool is the component allowing you to handle the management of lock tokens over resources.

-All methods which interacts with an external storage are atomic.

 The interface consists in 3 simple methods :
 - **getToken()** which try to find a token for the given resource ; it will return null if no token assigned,